 Is your gymnast “too lean” for normal periods?

-Often times we blame the thin athlete on having a “high metabolism” or accept that “training is just intense”, but we now know that if an athlete is adequately fueled (and they’re recovering from the workouts both physically and mentally) the reproductive system should still work.
-Thus, you don’t necessarily need to pull your athlete out of the sport if they start having symptoms of RED-S, they “just” need to eat more (which often requires working with a registered dietitian).
+Often times we blame the thin athlete on having a “high metabolism”.
+Or we accept that “training is just intense”.
+However, we now know that if an athlete is adequately fueled (and they’re recovering from the workouts both physically and mentally) the reproductive system should still work.
+This is great news.
+Meaning you don’t necessarily need to pull your athlete out of the sport if they start having symptoms of RED-S. They “just” need to eat more (which often requires working with a registered dietitian).

-Sometimes this issue of being “too lean” is driven by disordered eating, but other times it’s a totally innocent mismatch in energy availability versus needs due to increasing practice volume, etc. As a parent or coach, you need to be cautious and curious in these situations.
+Sometimes this issue of being “too lean” is driven by disordered eating.
+Other times it’s a totally innocent mismatch in energy availability versus needs due to increasing practice volume, etc. As a parent or coach, you need to be cautious and curious in these situations.

-The whole goal of sports nutrition is to “fuel the work required”, meaning we have a solid meal/snack foundation to support basic energy needs, daily activity, and then additional fuel to support intentional exercise.
+The whole goal of sports nutrition is to “fuel the work required”.
+This means we have a solid meal/snack foundation to support basic energy needs, daily activity, PLUS the additional fuel to support intentional exercise.
 We can adjust the fuel to cover the “intentional exercise” based on training intensity/duration, injury status, etc.

 When it a concern for a gymnast to not have started their period?

 Some gymnasts may experience what’s considered primary amenorrhea, meaning they have not started their period by 15 ½ years of age.
-This is usually due to inadequate energy availability for high level athletes, but could also be related to other medical issues like polycystic ovarian syndrome or a more serious hormonal condition that needs attention from an endocrinologist.
+This is usually due to inadequate energy availability for high level athletes.
+But it could also be related to other medical issues like polycystic ovarian syndrome or a more serious hormonal condition that needs attention from an endocrinologist.

 Does your gymnast need to gain weight?

 Gymnasts are often resistant to eating more out of fear of “getting fat”.
-This is largely due to the ideals society presents to us as what is an acceptable body.
-Even worse, gymnastics is an aesthetic sport where too much pressure is put on the “look” of a gymnast instead of their performance.
-Being thin doesn’t equal optimal performance, and often an athlete is trying to get their body to a level of leanness where we see a decline in performance.
+This is largely due to what society presents as an acceptable body.
+Even worse, gymnastics is an aesthetic sport with too much pressure on the “look” of a gymnast instead of on the performance.
+Being thin doesn’t equal optimal performance.
+Often an athlete trying to get their body to a level of leanness is where we see a decline in performance.
 That is not a “win” in my book.

 But, the good news is that it doesn’t take “a million” pounds of weight gain to restore the menstrual cycle.
-Most athletes will see return of menses with 5-10 lbs of weight gain and TIME, though more weight could be needed in the situation of an eating disorder with malnutrition (severe weight loss).
-How much weight an athlete needs to gain is highly individual, but in the case of an eating disorder that has had weight loss, we’ll typically see menses return once the weight is back to where it was when menses stopped.
-Just because menses return doesn’t mean they are experiencing monthly ovulation, so it’s important to follow up with a physician and ensure consistent menses once they return.
+Most athletes will see return of menses with 5-10 lbs of weight gain and TIME.
+How much weight an athlete needs to gain is highly individual.
+More weight could be needed in the situation of an eating disorder with malnutrition (severe weight loss).
+In the case of an eating disorder with weight loss, we’ll typically see menses resume once weight returns to the previous point before menses stopped.
+Just because menses return doesn’t mean they are experiencing monthly ovulation.
+It’s important to follow up with a physician and ensure consistent menses once they resume.

-Weight gain for an athlete struggling weight inadequate energy availability can take thousands of calories.
+Weight gain for an athlete struggling with inadequate energy availability can take thousands of calories.
 I’ll set a “weight gain goal range” since weight is not static.
-A good weight gain goal is anywhere from 0.25 to 1.5 kg per week or about 0.5-1% bodyweight per week, but this all depends on the athlete.
+A good weight gain goal is anywhere from 0.25 to 1.5 kg per week or about 0.5-1% bodyweight per week.
+Again this all depends on the athlete.

 Secondary Amenorrhea: Also A Problem + My Story

-I don’t mind sharing my personal story because I hope it helps some of the parents and athletes read this blog to know they aren’t alone when it comes to period and weight issues.
+I don’t mind sharing my personal story.
+I hope it helps some of the parents and athletes reading this blog know they aren’t alone when it comes to period and weight issues.

 But then, the situation got complicated.
-My body weight stabilized, and I retired from gymnastics during Senior year of high school, but I didn’t get a period my entire Freshman year of college and was then diagnosed with Polycystic Ovarian Syndrome (PCOS).
+My body weight stabilized, and I retired from gymnastics during Senior year of high school.
+I still didn’t get a period my entire Freshman year of college, and was diagnosed with Polycystic Ovarian Syndrome (PCOS).
 The diagnostic criteria for PCOS includes having two of the three following symptoms: Oligomenorrhea, Hyperandrogenism, and Polycystic ovaries.

 At the time of my PCOS diagnosis, I had oligomenorrhea (infrequent periods) and mildly elevated testosterone.
 Yes, women have both estrogen and testosterone in their bodies.
-In my situation, the elevated testosterone was likely related to muscle mass as I’d been weight training and “eating clean” my entire Freshman year of college trying to figure out my identity post-gymnastics.
+In my situation, the elevated testosterone was likely related to muscle mass as I’d been weight training and “eating clean” my entire Freshman year of college, as I tried to figure out my identity post-gymnastics.

 To get SUPER personal, I continued to have normal periods for the next few years and my weight eventually stabilized back down where it was “normal”, and my diet consisted of all food with regular balanced meals and snack.
 This is a huge part of why I am so passionate about #allfoodsfit, because crazy dieting did nothing but make my life miserable.
 More on that in another post.